Did the narcissist ever genuinely care? Do they have the empathy to care on a genuine level?

-This can be somewhat confusing though, as they can treat you better than anyone has especially a narcissistic partner in the idealisation stage.
+This can be somewhat confusing, though, as they can treat you better than anyone has, especially a narcissistic partner in the idealisation stage.
 They can all offer those intermittent play nice.
-They tell you they love you, while we through their gaslighting, projection and blame-shifting you end up doubting reality due to the cognitive Dissonance their behaviour causes within our minds, doubting our thoughts and doubting our own behaviour often leading to us blaming ourselves for their toxic behaviour towards us when they mistreat us.
+They tell you they love you, while through their gaslighting, projection and blame-shifting we end up doubting reality due to the cognitive Dissonance their behaviour causes within our minds, doubting our thoughts and doubting our own behaviour, often leading to us blaming ourselves for their toxic behaviour towards us when they mistreat us.

 A narcissist is extremely good at luring people in with ￼false promises of who they say they will be, often leaving people falling in love with the narcissists potential rather than the narcissist’s true character and real behaviour, the fact they can treat us right, and then they treat us so wrong.

-Can a true narcissist genuine care? you can not give what you do not have, therefore no they don’t care, as they are lacking the empathy to care.
+Can a true narcissist genuine care?
+You can not give what you do not have, therefore no, they don’t care, as they are lacking the empathy to do so.

 When it comes to narcissistic people that have the disorder, they lack in emotional empathy, meaning they can not put themselves in another’s person place and genuinely feel how that person might be feeling, however as they have a cognitive understanding of empathy, they can think about how someone would feel about or would perceive their behaviour they just don’t have the emotional side to connect and truly feel how someone else might be feeling.